som-shahlab/ehr_ml/doc_src/source/tutorial.rst

 Now we can start defining labelers in terms of our labeling utilites.
 One of the simplest utilities is the CodeLabeler class.
 The CodeLabeler class enables the definition of simple time based code labelers that predict whether something will happen in a particular amount of time.
-We can define a mortality labeler given the CodeLabeler class as follows.
+We can define a simple diabetes labeler given the CodeLabeler class as follows.

 .. code-block:: python

-   class MortalityLabeler(ehr_ml.labeler.CodeLabeler):
+   class DiabetesLabeler(ehr_ml.labeler.CodeLabeler):
       """
-         The mortality task is defined as predicting whether or not an patient will die within the next 3 months.
+      The mortality task is defined as predicting whether or not an patient will get a diabetes code in the next 3 months.
       """

       def __init__(self, timelines: ehr_ml.timeline.TimelineReader):
-         death_code = timelines.get_dictionary().map("Death Type/OMOP generated")
+         diabetes_code = timelines.get_dictionary().map("ICD10CM/E11.9")
-         if death_code is None:
+         if diabetes_code is None:
-            raise ValueError("Could not find the death code")
+            raise ValueError("Could not find the diabetes code")
          else:
-            super().__init__(code=death_code)
+            super().__init__(code=diabetes_code)

       def get_time_horizon(self) -> int:
          return 90